 - a.
 Although there is a biological focus to the second semester Kenyon courses, the major chemical topics (equilibrium, atomic structure and bonding, kinetics) are the same as a traditional second-semester chemistry course.
 Students enrolled in KAP will have the same chemistry content as those enrolled only in AP Chemistry. - b.
 Students may earn a maximum of 3.0 Kenyon units while in high school. - c.
 I will submit four separate grades to Kenyon College.
 Students receive separate lecture and lab grades for each semester.
-These grades are not figured into the Davidson GPA and may be different than the grade on the student's Davidson report card.
+These grades are not figured into the Darby GPA and may be different than the grade on the student's Darby's report card.

-Assessment...
+About the AP Test...